 - Apply compression to your child's knee as directed.
 Your child may need to wear an elastic bandage.
 This helps keep your child's injured knee from moving too much while it heals.
 Your child's elastic bandage can be loosened or tightened to make it comfortable.
 It should be tight enough for your child to feel support.
 It should not be so tight that it causes your child's toes to feel numb or tingly.
-If you are wearing an elastic bandage, take it off and rewrap it once a day.
+Take it off and rewrap it 1 time each day.

 How can another knee sprain be prevented?

 Your child should exercise his or her legs to keep the muscles strong.
 Strong leg muscles help protect your child's knee and prevent strain.
 The following may also prevent a knee sprain: